The Getaway World Tour: Pre-tour benefit shows and North American festivals

 Prior the summer festival dates in June 2016 and start of their headlining tour in September 2016, the band performed at a few benefit and North American festivals.
 On February 5, 2016, the band performed in Los Angeles at the FEEL THE BERN political fund-raiser in support of 2016 presidential candidate Bernie Sanders.
 "Nobody Weird Like Me" made its return to the set list for the first time since the 2006–07 Stadium Arcadium World Tour.
 The following night, they performed at a private, invitation-only Super Bowl 50 party in San Francisco called "DirecTV Super Saturday Night Co-Hosted by Mark Cuban's AXS TV" where they played "Aeroplane" for the first time since July 1997.
 The band also performed covers of "Cracked Actor" and "Starman" in tribute to their friend David Bowie, who died the previous month.
 On April 13, Flea played the national anthem before Kobe Bryant's final NBA game.
 That night, the Chili Peppers played four song set at an unannounced private show in Los Angeles in support of Sean Parker and The Parker Foundation Launch for The Parker Institute for Cancer Immunotherapy The band performed a sixteen-song set at the Jazz & Heritage Festival on April 24 where they were joined by The Meters for a jam.
 On April 29, 2016, Chad Smith and Will Ferrell will host the Red Hot Benefit Comedy + Music Show & Quinceanera.
 The benefit will featured a performance by the Chili Peppers along with comedy acts selected by Ferrell and Funny or Die.
 A portion of the proceeds will go to Ferrell's Cancer for College and Smith's Silverlake Conservatory of Music.
 It was announced in March 2016 that the band headline the 25th anniversary Lollapalooza festival in July.
 The band's May 14, 2016 performance at the KROQ Weenie Roast was suddenly cancelled prior to them going on stage due to Kiedis suffering stomach pains.
 The following show, an album preview show for The Getaway on May 17, 2016, was postponed until May 26, 2016.
 "Dark Necessities", the lead single from The Getaway, made its live debut on May 22, 2016.
-New songs "Go Robot" (the band was joined by Thundercat on bass), "Sick Love", "The Ticonderoga" all made their live debuts on May 26, 2016, at the album preview show for iHeartRadio which aired on DirectTV on June 17, 2016.
+New songs "Go Robot" (the band was joined by Thundercat on bass), "Sick Love", "The Ticonderoga" all made their live debuts on May 26, 2016, at the album preview show for iHeartRadio which aired on DirecTV on June 17, 2016.
 "The Getaway", the title track to the new album, was released by the band on May 26, 2016, however unknown at the time to fans, the band had teased the song live during their performance of "Give It Away" at Super Bowl 50 party in San Francisco back in February.
 The song made its full live debut on May 29, 2016.